robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ]

 ???
 This comic illustrates the point of inadvertent loopholes.
-Design analysis often reveals misplaced trust assumptions and user behavior contradictory to established policies.
+Our goal with design analysis is to reveal such loopholes that happen due to misplaced trust assumptions or actual user behaviors that might be contradictory to established policies.
 ---

 # Systems Security Engineering